 Advantages of Java

-Java is a simple language to learn which lest developers to easily write and execute codes while taking care of debugging as well.
+Java is a simple language to learn which lets developers easily write and execute codes while taking care of debugging as well.

-It is object-oriented programming that allows developers to reuse the existing codes and create modular programs.
+It is object-oriented programming that allows developers to reuse existing codes and create modular programs.

 All the above-mentioned capabilities of Java have made it stand out from the competition.
 It has become the language of choice for web applications across the Globe.